 Horrorwood: True Crime in Tinseltown

-Kate and Kevin met way back when they worked together at a (likely haunted) theatre and the two became fast friends.
-Skip ahead a few years to present day, when all they do is sit around and talk about skincare products and true crime.
+**2025 Ambie Award Nominee: Best Indie Podcast Hosts** Kate and Kevin met way back when they worked together at a (likely haunted) theatre and the two became fast friends.
+Skip ahead a few years to present day, where they mostly sit around and talk about true crime.
 From horrific homicides to unsolved mysteries, spooky haunts to behind-the-scenes secrets, these two are here to bring you all the drama - and trauma - of Tinseltown.
 Settle in, Misfits.

 Episodes